jaylanw/ReadMe-Generator/README.md

-# README-Generator
+# README Generator
-  Readme Generator allows the user to create a readme file in the terminal.
+  Readme Generator allows the user to create a readme file from the terminal.

 ## Table Of Contensts
-  Installation, Usage, Contributors, Tests, Questions
+  - Installation
+  - Usage
+  - License
+  - Contributors
+  - Tests
+  - Questions

 ## Installation
-  To begin the installation process of the generator, firs fork the repo.
-Then, open the terminal and run node indes.js
+  To begin installation process, first fork the project.
+Then, simply open the terminal and run node index.js

 ## Usage
-  To use this application, run node index.js then simply answer the prompts.
+  After installing, answer the prompts in the terminal.

 ## License
-  No license
+  MIT License

 ## Contributors
   Jaylan Wienckowski

 ## Tests
-      No tests

 ## Questions
-  Jaylanw
+  Github username: Jaylanw

-  jaylanwienckowski@gmail.com
+  For any queations, reach me at: jaylanwienckowski@gmail.com